h4ckerfr0st/AI-SAST/README.md

 - `node`  → Node.js / npm
 - `python` → Python 3 / pip

+If needed the repository that can be used as an example is DVWA https://github.com/digininja/DVWA

 The core logic lives in:

 `LLM/llm_analysis.py`
 Semgrep produces JSON findings, and the script sends each finding (plus code context) to a local LLM.
 The LLM responds with:

 - `classification` → TRUE_POSITIVE / FALSE_POSITIVE